Baiyang66666666/Baiyang66666666.github.io/content/_index.md

         text: Download Résumé
         url: uploads/resume.pdf
       text:
-        With innovation as my blade, I unravel the riddles of problems, and with optimism in my heart, I journey afar.
+        With innovation as my blade, I unravel the riddles of problems； With optimism in my heart, I journey afar.

     design:
       banner: